josteink/web-privacy-reddit/README.md

 node index.js
 ````

-After that, the application should be running in a unconfigured
+After that, the application should be running in an unconfigured
 state.
 To complete the configuration-process, the application will
 tell you to visit a web-page:
 [http://localhost:8000/](http://localhost:8000/).